Before proceeding, please note the following:

 - To learn more about the MCAT or to register for the exam, visit the AAMC website.

 A Bachelor’s degree or 90 undergraduate level credit hours are required for admission to UHSA School of Medicine.
-The minimum GPA requirement for consideration of admission to School of Medicine is 2.75.
-A 3.0 is considered average for applicants applying to the medical program.
+The minimum GPA requirement for consideration of admission to the School of Medicine is 3.0.

 Coursework must include the following prerequisites prior to enrolling at UHSA: